NeoKEX/Testing/README.md

 - Heavy automation may violate service terms

 ⚠️ **Security:**
+- Store credentials securely using environment variables or secret management
-- Store `account.json` securely and never commit it to version control
+- Never commit credentials to version control
-- Cookies are sensitive credentials - treat them like passwords
-- Consider implementing cookie rotation for production use
-- The API does not encrypt cookies at rest - ensure proper file permissions
-- Recommended: Use environment variables or secure secret management in production
+- Use Replit Secrets, Fly.io secrets, or similar secure storage
+- Credentials are never logged or exposed in API responses

 ## Troubleshooting

+### "DREAMINA_EMAIL and DREAMINA_PASSWORD environment variables are required"
+- Set the environment variables in your deployment platform
+- For Replit: Add to Secrets
+- For Fly.io: Use `fly secrets set`
+- For local: Use `export` or `.env` file

+### "Authentication failed"
+- Verify your email and password are correct
+- Check if Dreamina requires additional verification (2FA, captcha)
+- Try logging in manually to verify your account is active
+- Check logs for detailed error messages

-### "Failed to click generate button" on Fly.io
+### "Failed to click generate button"

-**New in v1.1.0:** The API now provides debug endpoints to help diagnose this issue.
+**New in v1.1.0:** The API provides debug endpoints to help diagnose this issue.

 1. **Get debug screenshot:** Visit `https://your-app.fly.dev/api/debug/screenshot` to see what the browser sees
 2. **Get debug HTML:** Visit `https://your-app.fly.dev/api/debug/html` to inspect the page DOM
 3. **Check logs:** Run `fly logs` to see detailed button detection attempts

 📚 **See `DEBUGGING_FLYIO.md` for complete troubleshooting guide.**

-### "account.json not found"
-- Create `account.json` using `account.json.example` as template
-- Ensure cookies are properly formatted
-- For Fly.io, use `fly secrets set ACCOUNT_JSON='...'`

-### "Authentication failed"
-- Cookies may have expired - extract fresh cookies from browser
-- Ensure you're logged in to Dreamina in your browser
-- Check that cookie domain is set to `.capcut.com`
-- Test with `/api/health` endpoint

 ### "Chrome driver not found"
 - Run `pip install webdriver-manager` to auto-download drivers